thanisha31/ppml_record/README.md

 3.Generate random values and compute sigmoid and tanh using NumPy .

-    To find minimum of function using gradient descent algorithm.
+4.To find minimum of function using gradient descent algorithm.

 5.Vehicle performance analysis using pandas.